-- 10. The Adoption Service is required to report at six-monthly intervals.
-In Central Bedfordshire Council, this will be to the Scrutiny Committee.
-An Annual Report will be produced by the end of May each year covering the preceding April to March period.
-In addition a six-monthly briefing update will be produced by the end of October each year and presented to the Corporate Parenting Panel. - 11.
-In 2013/14 there was an increase in the number of children whose cases were presented to the Agency Decision Maker for a recommendation as to whether adoption should be the plan for the child.
-This was for 48 children, an increase from 41 children from the two authorities in the previous 12 months.
-29 households were approved as adopters, an increase from 22 in 2012/13 and matches of 20 children to adopters were made.

-- 12. 10 Adoption Orders were granted in respect of looked after children in Central Bedfordshire Council, with a further 20 being granted Special Guardianship.
-The number of adoptions was an increase from 6 the previous year, and the overall number of children where a permanent legal option was secured via adoption or Special Guardianship increased from 18 in 2012/13 to 30 in 2013/14 - 13.
-As of the 31 March 2014, 12 adopted children and their families were in receipt of support.
+- 10. An Annual Report will be produced by the end of May each year covering the preceding April to March period.
+In addition, a six-monthly briefing update will be presented to the Corporate Parenting Panel. - 11.
+In 2013-14, there was an increase in the number of children whose cases were presented to the Agency Decision Maker for a recommendation as to whether adoption should be the plan for the child.
+This was for 48 children, an increase from 41 from the two authorities in the previous 12 months.
+29 households were approved as adopters, an increase from 22 in 2012/13 and matches of 20 children to adopters were made. - 12.
+10 Adoption Orders were granted in respect of looked after children in Central Bedfordshire Council, with a further 20 being granted Special Guardianship.
+The number of adoptions was an increase from 6 the previous year, and the overall number of children where a permanent legal option was secured via adoption or Special Guardianship increased from 18 in 2012/13 to 30 in 2013/14. - 13.
+As of 31March 2014, 12 adopted children and their families were in receipt of support.
 In addition contact plans were being made on behalf of 92 children.
 Each child placed for adoption is required to have a contact plan in relation to their birth family, which usually involves supporting the periodic exchange of letters or information between adoptive and birth families. - 14.
-There were 17 referrals from adult adoptees and their birth relatives, a slight drop from the previous 12 month period.
-Post Adoption support in the form of tracing birth records, counselling and practical advice during tracing, an intermediary service and pre and post reunion support was provided. - 15.
+There were 17 referrals from adult adoptees and their birth relatives, a slight drop from the previous 12-month period.
+Post Adoption support in the form of tracing birth records, counselling and practical advice during tracing, an intermediary service and pre- and post-reunion support was provided. - 15.
 As part of the continued Government reform of adoption services, a range of measures is planned for implementation 2012 to 2015 to increase the number and speed of adoptions.
-Measures include addressing delay in Court Proceedings, the publishing of an adoption 'scorecard' for each council, changes to adopter recruitment processes and the setting of challenging targets to reduce delay.
-The Adoption Services is in a strong position to meet the requirements of the action plan, having robust performance monitoring and good practices in place in regard to planning for adoption.
+Measures include addressing delay in Court Proceedings, the publishing of an adoption 'scorecard' on performance for each Council, changes to adopter recruitment processes and the setting of challenging targets to reduce delay.
+The Adoption Service is in a strong position to meet the requirements of the action plan, having robust performance monitoring and good practices in place in regard to planning for adoption.